AndreyChepurnov/solManager/README.md

 Intuitive CLI Interface: Enjoy a user-friendly command-line interface that makes interactions with the application straightforward and accessible.

 Advanced Operations: Perform additional operations such as checking wallet balances, viewing transaction history, and updating wallet details.

+# Access key required to use this App